Allergen Reaction and Anaphylaxis 911 Response Checklist

 Who should run this response checklist?

-A manager, shift lead, nurse, supervisor, or other trained incident lead should run it, depending on the setting.
-The person using it should be able to call emergency services, direct nearby staff, and document actions without delaying care.
-If your site has a formal incident command process, this checklist can sit inside that role assignment.
+A trained manager, shift lead, school nurse, safety officer, or designated incident lead should run it.
+The person using it should be able to call 911, coordinate staff, and keep the scene organized while help is on the way.
+If your site has an incident command process, this checklist can support that role.
+It should not be left to a bystander who is unsure what to do.

-Can this be customized for restaurants, schools, or healthcare sites?
+Can we customize this for schools, restaurants, or childcare sites?

 Related templates